McGraw-Hill Company

 Outcome

 McGraw-Hill was able to achieve their goals for the newly automated distribution center by reaching and maintaining a 99.5% accuracy rate while managing three times the volume with no increase in manpower.
 Continuing their commitment to customer service, McGraw-Hill’s orders were routinely shipped within the 24-hour target, and many often were shipped the same day.
-That’s the power of automation, and the value of advanced material handling systems by Daifuku-Wynright.
+That’s the power of automation, and the value of advanced material handling systems by Daifuku Intralogistics America.

 View other Case Studies